Jun 20 Saturday

 The Marquette Regional History Center presents the Special Exhibit:The U.P.
 Through 250 ArtifactsFebruary 23, 2026-January 2, 2027This exhibit showcases two hundred and fifty artifacts, photographs, and documents from our permanent collections.
 These objects connect local history to the national story while commemorating the 250th anniversary of the U.S. Declaration of Independence.
 Michigan’s Upper Peninsula has often seemed remote from the rest of the country.
 However, the themes and movements of U.S. history can be seen here as well, especially since the War of 1812.
 When the country braced for the Civil War, U.P. iron miners raced to uncover iron for the Union army’s railroads and ammunitions.
 When labor movements exploded following World War II, Ishpeming’s Gossard garment factory went on strike for better wages.
 Objects rarely on display include the medal awarded to a local Spanish American War nurse and a hand sewn battle flag brought home by a soldier from the War of 1812.
 Visit marquettehistory.org or call 906.226.3571 for more info.

-The Delta County Family Coalition invites you to join them at the Escanaba Public Library for a fun storytime crafted for kids ages 0-6 years.
-Enjoy stories, movement activities, and social time!
+The Delta County Family Coalition invites you to join them at the Escanaba Public Library for a fun storytime crafted for kids ages 0-6 years and their families.
+Enjoy stories, movement activities, and social time.
 Books provided by United Way of Delta County.
 It's a magical way to spend time together and meet other families!
-This even is FREE and no registration is required.
+FREE No registration is required.

 Need help printing from your phone?
 Setting up Libby on your personal device?
 Using Zoom?
 How about getting started on your Chromebook or iPad?
 Using a Wi-Fi hotspot?
 Creating an email address?
 Google searches? or how to use the library's online catalog?
 We have the answers and assistance you need!
 Make an appointment or stop in at the circulation desk.
 Appointments are one hour (maximum).
 Appointments can be made in advance for other times as well by calling 907-789-7323.